-What is a Tarmac Driveway?
+What Is a Tarmac Driveway?

 A tarmac driveway is a type of driveway made from a mixture of aggregates, such as crushed stone, gravel, or sand, and bitumen, a sticky, black, and highly viscous petroleum-based substance.